AlvaroSLam/Zombie_Run/README.md

-# It was my first day
+# ZOMBIE RUN

 ## Description

-It was my first day is a memory game where the player must to organise a pizzeria food supplies before the pizzaiolo comes.
-To do this, in front of him will have a number of cards with different symbols representing pizza ingredients that the player have to organise.
+ZOMBIE RUN is an endless runner 2d videogame in which the player will have to escape from an horde of terrible zombies.
+To do this, you will be able to jump and dodge them easily, but each seconds they will arrive faster and faster until a moment comes that they will be practically impossible to dodge.

-The game ends if the player don’t manage to do this and the kitchen is unorganised when the pizzaoilo comes.
+The game ends when the player cannot continue and is caught by the zombies.

 ## MVP (DOM - CANVAS)

-- Game has a grid with sixteen cards
+- Game has a splash screen and a Game Over screen
-- There are 8 different pairs of items
-- There are a timer that marks your time limit
-- You have to resolve the game before the time ends
-- With every new game the cards change positions
+- The zombies comes to you faster each second
+- The player will be able to jump over the zombies to dodge them.

 ## Backlog

-- Select concrete pieces that you have to look for
+- Diferent zombies, flying ones
-- Ability to select your own dificulty
+- Ability to shoot the zombies

 ## Data Structure

-# main.js

-# game.js

-# cards.js

-# grid.js

 ## States y States Transitions
-Definition of the different states and their transition (transition functions)

 - splashScreen
 - gameScreen